p0ke234/blinkstick-command-line/README.md

 # blinkstick-command-line
-a simple go command line tool for the blinkstick device
+a simple go command line tool for the [BlinkStick](https://www.blinkstick.com/) device

 ## Requirements and Installation
 Required the golang package led by boombuler